-Instead of keeping your emergency fund in a basic savings account, better options for your cash would be high-yield savings accounts or money market accounts such as Syfe’s Cash+ portfolio.
-The Syfe Cash+ account gives you a projected return of 1.75% per annum – with no lock-ups, no minimum deposits, and no need to meet any qualifying criteria such as salary credits.
+Instead of keeping your emergency fund in a basic savings account, better options for your cash would be high-yield savings accounts or cash management accounts such as Syfe’s Cash+ portfolio.
+The Syfe Cash+ account gives you a projected return of 3.6% per annum – with no lock-ups, no minimum investment, and no need to meet any qualifying criteria such as salary credits.

 Putting your surplus cash to work